 What are night sweats?

 People who suffer from night sweats often wake up to find themselves and their bedclothes wet with sweat.
-Night sweats are very common in men (Night Sweats in Men: The Cause and Solution) and women and often a result of simply being too warm at night.
-It might be the case that your duvet is too heavy, your pillows are not breathable or that your bedroom is too warm, read our recommendations for bedding that will prevent night sweats.
+Night sweats are very common in men (Night Sweats in Men: The Cause and Solution) and women, and are often a result of simply being too warm at night.
+It might be the case that your duvet is too heavy, your pillows are not breathable or that your bedroom is too warm.
+Read our recommendations for bedding that will prevent night sweats.

 However, the most likely cause of night sweats in women is the menopause.
 Women will experience the menopause at around 50 years old and the resulting reduction in oestrogen production can cause hot flushes in the day and sweat at night, as well as a number of emotional symptoms.